What is Demerol Withdrawal?

 Both of these medications help with the painful symptoms of opioid withdrawal and have the same active ingredient, buprenorphine.
 Suboxone also has a second active ingredient, an opioid antagonist called Naloxone.
 Naloxone makes it next to impossible for the user to feel the euphoric effects of opioids, making relapse less likely.

 “The theory behind this treatment is that the repeated absence of the desired effects and the perceived futility of abusing opioids will gradually diminish craving and addiction.
 Naltrexone itself has no subjective effects following detoxification (that is, a person does not perceive any particular drug effect), it has no potential for abuse, and it is not addictive.”

 Treatment for Demerol Addiction

 There are many treatment options available to those struggling with Demerol addiction, including inpatient and outpatient programs.
-If you’re ready to overcome your addiction, please call us now.
+If you’re ready to overcome your addiction, please contact us now.
 We offer free consultation to anyone seeking help and our treatment specialists can assist you in finding the right treatment program.

 Don't go through the process of recovery alone.
 Get in touch with someone who can help.

 No matter where you live, there is a drug rehab center that can help you overcome your addiction.
 We'll help you find it.